 Durable - Mats that are completely sealed, with no visible seams will ensure that no water from an overfilled steam iron or spilled coffee are absorbed into the mat.

-All Anti-Fatigue Mats Are NOT Created Equal
+Note: Not All Anti-Fatigue Mats Are Created Equal!

 Anti-fatigue standing mats were originally designed for factories, warehouses and industrial kitchens.
-Some of today's versions are great for 20 minutes in the kitchen and are often designed with bare or sock feet in mind.
-A more durable mat will withstand having shoes on it, yes, we all sew barefoot sometimes, but those pins can hurt.
+Some of today's versions are great for 20 minutes in the kitchen and are often designed with sock wearing use in mind only.
+A more durable mat will withstand having shoes on it, yes, we all occasionally sew barefoot, but those pins can hurt.
 Office-grade standing mats or industrial mats are specifically designed for longer use with shoes.

 The best anti-fatigue mats will be much firmer and will maintain their buoyancy, throughout the workday.